Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Introduction

 We also performed analysis beyond this simplistic approach by considering the simultaneous presence of two operators at the UV scale and presented some of those results.
 In sec-\ref{sec: EFT framework} we provide a general effective field theory framework and a comprehensive list of dim-6 operators responsible for LFV processes.
-There, we also discuss the procedure and methods used to match the SMEFT and LEFT operator basis.
+There, we also discuss the procedure and methods used to match the SMEFT and LEFT operator bases.
 All relevant expressions for our analysis are presented in terms of SMEFT operators in sec-\ref{sec:observables}.
-In this analysis, for the first time, we have implemented several LFV decay modes through \textsf{Flavio}.
-Form factors and other necessary elements needed to write those codes are presented in Tables-\ref{tab:effco}--\ref{tab:decay constants} in sec-\ref{sec:Calculation method}.
+In this analysis, for the first time, we have implemented several LFV decay modes that were not hitherto available in \textsf{Flavio}.
+Form factors and other necessary elements needed to write the associated codes are presented in Tables-\ref{tab:effco}--\ref{tab:decay constants} in sec-\ref{sec:Calculation method}.
 Results of this analysis are presented in \cref{sec:results}, and finally we conclude in sec-\ref{sec:conclusion}.